permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 ```

 Now if we run the web server and open the page we get an annoying
 alert box with our message.
-It is probably best to switch print
+It is probably best to switch
-back to `bash.log` if you countinue using this project
+back to `console.log` if you countinue using this project
 as a base for the following examples.

 ## File I/O